mrowdy/slemgrim.github.io/_posts/2016-04-16-mutate-or-not-to-mutate.md

 Although we lose direct access to object properties, we now can focus on our goals instead of fighting against mutations.

-Bla bla, when should we use it?
----

 ESLint Immutable
 ---